Economy of Singapore: International trade and investment

 Singapore's total trade in 2022 amounted to $1,365.4 billion SGD.
 In 2022, Singapore's imports were $655.4 billion SGD and exports were $710.0 billion SGD.
 China was Singapore's main import partner, as well as its largest export market in 2021.
 Singapore's major trading partners include Malaysia, the United States and the European Union.

 China is Singapore's largest trading partner, with bilateral trade totalling roughly 175 billion Singapore dollars in 2022.
 Since 2009, the value of exports exceeds imports for Singapore's trade with China.
 In comparison, the value of imports exceeds exports for Singapore's trade with the US since 2006.

 Re-exports accounted for 43% of Singapore's total sales to other countries in 2000.
 Singapore's principal exports are electronic components, refined petroleum, gold, computers, and packaged medications.
 Singapore's main imports are electronic components, refined petroleum, crude petroleum, gold, and computers.

 Trade in Singapore has benefited from the extensive network of trade agreements Singapore has implementing.
-According to Healy Consultants, Singapore has free trade access to the entirety of the ASEAN network, with import duty reduced when dealing with Indonesia, Malaysia, the Philippines, Thailand, Brunei, Burma, Cambodia, Laos and Vietnam.
+According to Hawksford, Singapore may benefit from preferential market access across parts of the ASEAN network, with import duties potentially reduced for certain goods and scenarios when trading with Indonesia, Malaysia, the Philippines, Thailand, Brunei, Myanmar, Cambodia, Laos and Vietnam.

 The Singapore Economic Development Board (EDB) continues to attract investment funds on a large-scale for the country despite the city's relatively high-cost operating environment.
 The US leads in foreign investment, accounting for 40% of new commitments to the manufacturing sector in 2000.
 As of 1999, cumulative investment for manufacturing and services by American companies in Singapore reached approximately $20 billion (total assets).
 The bulk of US investment is in electronics manufacturing, oil refining and storage, and the chemical industry.
 More than 1,500 US firms operate in Singapore.